|

 In 1985 the club won the All Ireland U-14 Gaelic Football All-Ireland Feile Competition held in Cork and in 1988, Saint Peters won the Down U-15 Og sport gaelic football competition.

-In 1975 Warrenpoint won the South Down Club of the Year Award.
+Warrenpoint won the South Down Club of the Year Award in 1975 and 2012.

 In 1981, St. Peter's hosted its Golden Jubilee Celebrations with a Golden Jubilee Dinner in Warrenpoint Town Hall in September 1981, preceeded with an event for all former club senior footballers in the Osbourne Hotel, Warrenpoint.